M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Copying-Objects/index.md

 1. The `PropertyValues` variable contains a [Clone method](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~PropertyValues~Clone.html), which can be used to create a copy of the object (line 18).
 2. Some properties will need to be removed from the collection, as they don't make sense to have on the new object (lines 22-23).

-<p class="note">This code removes the <code class="highlighter-rouge">MFBuiltInPropertyDefWorkflow</code> and <code class="highlighter-rouge">MFBuiltInPropertyDefState</code> built-in properties from the collection, as the new object doesn't need to be in the same workflow.
-It may also be that other <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~MFBuiltInPropertyDef.html">built-in properties</a> should be removed, such as the creation date.</p>
+This code removes the `MFBuiltInPropertyDefWorkflow` and `MFBuiltInPropertyDefState` built-in properties from the collection, as the new object doesn't need to be in the same workflow.
+It may also be that other <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~MFBuiltInPropertyDef.html">built-in properties</a> should be removed, such as the creation date.
+{:.note}

 ```vbscript
 Option Explicit